cchadj/real-estate-pure-php/README.md

 Explanation ( Optional ) :

 This will create 3 containers, one for MySql ( database ) , one for the web server ( web ), and one for phpmyadmin.
-Phpmyadmin was included for my convenience os I can see the state of the database easily during development.
+Phpmyadmin was included for my convenience so I can see the state of the database easily during development.

 `docker compose up -d` This creates the containers for each service based on `docker-compose.yml`.
 The `-d` flag is for convenience to run in detached mode so the terminal is given back to you ( otherwise open another terminal window ).